Orchard - Unchanged

 Preauthorization

 Some drugs require preauthorization due to their potential for misuse, adverse reactions, safety issues, and cost.
-See list of medications that require preauthorization.
 To get preauthorization, your doctor must call PEHP (801-366-7555).
 Most doctors know how and when to do this, but it's your responsibility to verify.
 Otherwise, your benefits could be reduced or denied.